Ashish Jha: COVID-19 pandemic

 In mid-March 2020, Jha called for a two-week national quarantine across the United States to reduce the effects of the COVID-19 pandemic.
 He argued that it takes up to two weeks for those already infected with the virus to begin showing symptoms; given the lack of COVID-19 testing in the U.S., a two-week quarantine would help public health better assess how widespread the disease is to better inform decision-making.
 He has also advocated for the need to vastly strengthen healthcare infrastructure and increase the manufacturing of personal protective equipment to keep healthcare workers safe.
 He has testified multiple times in front of Congress as an expert helping guide policymakers on how best to help the US navigate the pandemic.

 Between March 2020 and May 2021, Jha was mentioned on cable and network news approximately 60,000 times.

 Jha serves on the National Advisory Council for COVID Collaborative.

 In March 2022, it was announced that Jha would succeed Jeffrey Zients as the White House Coronavirus Response Coordinator.
+Jha succeeded Zients on April 5, 2022.